trygvrad/RNN-on-C-AFM-data/README.md

 # 3 monitor.py
 Tracks the progress of neural networks as they are training
-  - Reads the weights from trained neural networks and visualizes the data
+  - Targets a folder and all subfolders
-  - All subfolders in a directory are monitored
+  - for each subfolder:
-  - Visualize the most recent state of the network being trained in each subfolder
+    - Visualize the most recent state of the network being trained
       - Read the most recent weights (.hdf5 file)
       - Also read the the start state of the network (.h5 file) to get the network geometery
       - Generates multiple plots that visualize the data in different ways
       - (will pass if plots already exist)
   - After all subfolders have been evaluated:
     - Sleep for 1 hour
     - Restart